-Movement is Important.
+- Movement is Important.
 Make sure you are up and walking around immediately after your surgery.
 When lying down in bed or on the couch, make sure you are moving your legs and ankles.
 Movement helps prevent blood clots and promotes healthy blood circulation.
-Avoid bending at the waist, lifting, or straining your face.
+Avoid bending at the waist, lifting, or straining in your face.
 If you have small children, bend at the knees, or sit on the floor and let them climb onto your lap.
-Overexertion may lead to bleeding and prolonged swelling.
+Overexertion may need to bleeding and prolonged swelling. - Driving.

-- Driving.
 Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
+Driving is restricted for 3 - 5 days after surgery.
 Use good judgment. - Return to work.
-Returning to work depends on the amount of physical activity and public contact your job involves and the amount of swelling and discoloration you develop; the average patient may return to work or go out socially 1 - 2 weeks after surgery.
+Returning to work depends on the amount of physical activity and public contact your job involves and the amount of swelling and discoloration you develop; the average patient may return to work or go out socially 2 3 weeks after surgery.
 There is some individual variation regarding the time one returns to work. - Physical Activity.
 Avoid bending, lifting, straining and aerobic activities for 3 weeks or until you've been cleared by your surgeon.
 Avoid hitting or bumping your face and neck. - Exercise.
 Exercise may not be resumed for 3-4 weeks post-op or as further instructed by your surgeon.
-When cleared, you must start easily and build back up to your previous exercise levels.
-Strenuous activity should be avoided for 4-6 weeks.
-Resuming exercise may worsen swelling. - Travel.
-Airline travel is restricted until 1-week post-op.
-You will notice increased swelling with airline travel, and this can happen 6 8 weeks out from surgery. - Face Care.
-Cleanse your face gently with a mild soap twice daily with a washcloth using a gentle upward motion.
-Do not use any harsh chemicals or crèmes on your face until all incisions have healed and your surgeons have advised you can return to your normal skincare regiment. - Smoking.
-Smoking should be strictly avoided as it interferes with the blood supply to the tissues and slows and hinders the healing process.
+When cleared, you must start easy and build back up to your previous exercise levels.
+Resuming exercise may worsen swelling.
+Strenuous exercise can be resumed after 6 weeks. - Travel.
+Airline travel is restricted until 1 week postop.
+You will notice increased swelling with airline travel, and this can happen 6-8 weeks out from surgery. - Face Care.
+Cleanse your face gently with a mild soap twice daily after the first week, using a gentle upward motion.
+Do not use any harsh chemicals or crèmes on your face until all incisions have healed and your surgeons has advised you can return to your normal skincare regiment.

+• Smoking.
+Smoking should be strictly avoided as it interferes with the blood supply to the tissues and slows and hiders the healing process